theuerc/Website/gitpod/docs/configure/workspaces/workspace-classes.md

 ## Good to know

-- Large workspace classes use [pay-as-you-go](/docs/configure/billing/pay-as-you-go) credits at a faster rate.
+- Large workspace classes use [credits](/docs/configure/billing#credits) at a faster rate.
 Standard workspaces use 10 credits per hour, whereas Large workspaces use 20 credits per hour.
 - [Prebuilds](/docs/configure/projects/prebuilds) currently use the same workspace class as regular workspaces.